b3b00/dendronNotes/notes/Perso.projects.CSLY.becnhmarking-memory.md

 DotMemory gives us : 771.8 KB allocated for `List<UnexpectedTokenSyntaxErorr<EpressionToken>>`

-A List si systematically created on ParseResult which is not usefull if the result is a success.
-So remove this senseless instanciation.
+A List is systematically created on ParseResult which is not usefull if the result is a success.
+So remove this useless instanciation.

 | Method        | Mean     | Error     | StdDev    | Gen0      | Gen1    | Allocated |